lex4all/lex4all/README.md

 To automatically discover the pronunciation mappings we implement the Salaam algorithm as presented in [2-3]; a slight modification was made to reduce the algorithm's running time.
 In addition to the basic discovery algorithm [2], users have the choice of applying the discriminative training algorithm [3] as well.

+#### Publications

+Anjana Vakil, Max Paulus, Alexis Palmer and Michaela Regneri.
+2014. "lex4all: A language-independent tool for building and evaluating pronunciation lexicons for small-vocabulary speech recognition."
+In: Proceedings of 52nd Annual Meeting of the Association for Computational Linguistics (ACL 2014): System Demonstrations. [\[pdf\]](http://www.anthology.aclweb.org/P/P14/P14-5.pdf#page=121)

+Anjana Vakil and Alexis Palmer.
+2014.
+"Cross-language mapping for small-vocabulary ASR in under-resourced languages: investigating the impact of source language choice."
+In: Proceedings of the 4th Workshop on Spoken Language Technologies for Under-resourced Languages (SLTU'14). [\[pdf\]](http://www.coli.uni-saarland.de/~apalmer/docs/vakil_crosslg_sltu2014.pdf)

 #### References

 [1] Jahanzeb Sherwani.
 2009.
 “Speech interfaces for information access by low literate users”.
 PhD thesis.
 Pittsburgh, PA, USA: Carnegie Mellon University. [\[pdf\]](http://reports-archive.adm.cs.cmu.edu/anon/anon/home/ftp/usr/ftp/2009/CMU-CS-09-131.pdf).